- A checklist for choosing an Digital Experience Platform (DXP)

 A digital experience platform (DXP) approaches customer experience in a streamlined fashion, bringing together various components, such as a content management system (CMS), digital asset management (DAM) and analytics, onto a shared platform, which is then managed according to security preferences.
+Often referred to as an e-commerce platform, a DXP has a wider array of possibilities and capabilities than traditional platforms.

 Thanks to DXPs, organisations can now centralise the sharing of all their digital assets, collect data on customer journeys and learn about customer preferences, enabling them to hyper-personalise services and deliver unique digital experiences to all touchpoints.